 All courses preceding the Master Thesis period add up to 72 European Credits (EC; c.f.
 European Credit Transfer System/ECTS).
-However, as the assessment of the 12 EC (period 1, year 2) surpasses the regular start of the Master Thesis period, all students who have accrued a minimum of 60 EC (consisting of all 24 EC for the mandatory modules (year 1), 12 EC for both projects and at least 24 EC from elective modules (year 1 or 2)), are allowed to start with their Master Thesis project.
-Additionally, before the student starts his/her thesis, the student has to fill the Master Thesis form, in consultation with and consent from the thesis examiners.
+However, as the assessment of the 12 EC (period 1, year 2) surpasses the standard start of the Master Thesis period, all students who have accrued a minimum of 54 EC, corresponding to the registered year one courses (consisting of all 24 EC for the mandatory courses, 12 EC for both projects and at least 18 EC from elective courses), are allowed to start with their Master Thesis project, specifically Master Thesis proposal writing.

+Additionally, before the student starts the Master Thesis Project, the student has to fill the Master Thesis Information and Proposal Form, in consultation with and consent from the thesis examiners.
 The use of the most recent form provided by the Master Thesis Coordinator is mandatory.
 The thesis plan needs approval of the BoE before the thesis work can start.
 If there is a confidentiality agreement, the BoE must confirm that this will not interfere with the assessment.

-The regular moment to start Master Thesis proposal writing is at the beginning of period 2 (i.e. the end of October of year 2).
-With a minimum of 60 EC a student is allowed to start Master Thesis proposal writing.
-If at the onset of the Master Thesis period less than 60 EC have been accrued (i.e. 24 mandatory, 12 project and 24 elective EC), a student is only allowed to complete the proposal writing part.
-Master Thesis research can only be started upon completing 72 EC.
-No other courses can be taken during the Master Thesis period, unless explicit permission has been granted by the BoE.
+The standard moment for Master Thesis proposal writing to begin, is the start of period 2 (i.e. the end of October of year 2).
+Master Thesis research can only be started once all 72 EC have been accrued.
+No other courses can be taken during the Master Thesis project, unless explicit permission has been granted by the BoE.
 The thesis deadlines and therewith graduation will be adjusted in accordance to the Master Thesis research delay.
+In case of delay, it is the responsibility of the student to check the availability of the Master Thesis examiners and coordinator in scheduling submission and assessment dates.